tfiedlerdev/pretraining-aware-hotprot/README.md

 ## Setup
 These steps can be taken to setup the project on a linux machine.
-1. Clone the repo with 'git clone https://github.com/LeonHermann322/hot-prot.git --recurse --submodules'
+1. Clone the repo with `git clone https://github.com/LeonHermann322/hot-prot.git --recurse --submodules`
 2. `conda env create -f environment.yml`
 3. `conda activate hotprot`
-4. You then have to manually install openfold and fair-esm
+4. You then have to manually install openfold,torch and fair-esm, otherwise conda crashes
 ```sh
 pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
 pip install fair-esm